Edible Containers: Reducing Packaging Waste In Australia

 This is the slogan of Skipping Rocks Lab, a London-based company that develops 100 per cent biodegradable, natural, and edible liquid containers called Ooho.

-Their breakthrough product involves using seaweed extracts that “captures” the water in a bladder-shaped bubble, which then needs to be consumed in the next few days.
+Their breakthrough product involves using seaweed extracts that “capture” the water in a bladder-shaped bubble, which then needs to be consumed in the next few days.

 Once you consume the water inside the bubble, the seaweed-based containers turn into a healthy snack.